vsaravind007/personal-blog/blog/content/posts/Apple-Haptic-Trailer-How-It-Works.md

 ![Haptic File Generation](/assets/images/haptic-video/haptic-generation-workflow.png)

-Extracting audio from video is as trival as running a simple one liner ffmpeg command, but analysing the audio & feature extraction the challenging part.
-Creating the haptic sequence comes next but its realitively easy because you can play with numbers.
+Extracting audio from video is as trivial as running a simple one liner ffmpeg command, but analysing the audio & feature extraction the challenging part.
+Creating the haptic sequence comes next but its relatively easy because you can play with numbers.

-The following video helps visualise how an audio clip can be represented visually, if we just convert the spikes to transient haptic events and the constant audio part to a continous haptic event, it would still become a crude haptic sequence that will match the audio clip.
+The following video helps visualise how an audio clip can be represented visually, if we just convert the spikes to transient haptic events and the constant audio part to a continuous haptic event, it would still become a crude haptic sequence that will match the audio clip.

 {{< youtube lfpqh5Q-I8g >}}